taikiy/kernel/doc/real_mode_development.md

 > nasm -f bin ./boot.asm -o ./boot.bin
 ```

 `-f bin` option assembles the file to binary.
-We don't use object file etc. because there's no concept of executables, file formats, etc. in the BIOS.
+We don't use object files etc. because there's no concept of executables, file formats, etc. in the BIOS.

 Output has no header information.
 Just raw code output.